 This document describes how to use the exception diagnosis feature to diagnose and optimize real-time/historical exceptions in databases.

 Currently, exception diagnosis is supported only for TencentDB for MySQL (excluding the Basic Edition).

-- The Diagnosis Prompt column displays the overview information of diagnosis event history, including health levels (healthy, notice, warning, severe, or fatal), start time, diagnosed items, and duration.
+- The Diagnosis Prompt list displays the overview information of diagnosis event history, including health levels (healthy, notice, warning, severe, or fatal), start time, diagnosed items, and duration.
 DBbrain performs health checks on the instance once every ten minutes.

 - Intelligent Analysis: analyzes the root cause of the performance exception to help you locate the specific operation.

-- "Real-Time/Historical SQL" displays the overall information and distribution of the number of requests made to the instance, including the trends of the total number of requests and the SELECT, REPLACE, INSERT, DELETE, and UPDATE statements.
+- The Real-Time/Historical SQL graph displays the overall information and distribution of the number of requests made to the instance, including the trends of the total number of requests and the SELECT, REPLACE, INSERT, DELETE, and UPDATE statements.

-- "Real-Time/Historical Slow SQL" displays the trends of slow SQL statements (slow logs) and CPU utilization.
-You can click View Details on the top-right corner to access the Slow SQL Analysis page and view analysis details.
+- The Real-Time/Historical Slow SQL graph displays the trends of slow SQL statements (slow logs) and CPU utilization.
+You can click View Details in the top-right corner to access the Slow SQL Analysis page and view analysis details.